Menu

 Burp Suite Professional has many features that make it a powerful tool for web application security testing.
 These features include:

-• Repeater: Burp Suite's Repeater feature can repeat requests with different input values to identify vulnerabilities.
+• Repeater.
+Burp Suite's Repeater feature can repeat requests with different input values to detect vulnerabilities.

 Benefits of using Burp Suite Professional include:

-• Comprehensive testing to enable comprehensive testing of web applications, identifying a wide range of vulnerabilities.
+• Comprehensive testing enables comprehensive testing of web applications and identifies a wide range of vulnerabilities.

 • Automation to save time and effort for testers.